 Speaking of change, it's time to change the subject and jump into...

 The Wicker Breakdown:

 - The show started with the Ford is clumsy and dumb sketch that triggered the ramblings above.

 - Lily Tomlin then came out and did a monolog where she read from her notebook.
 She mentioned the ozone layer which was weird to me, being that, I didn't think they started talking about the ozone issues until the mid to late 80s which is almost what I was talking about in yesterday's rant.
 Her mention also left me wondering why you never hear anyone mention the ozone anymore.
 She then finished off her monolog with a little cheer.

 - Belushi Beethoven!!!
 Playing Tie a Yellow Ribbon on the piano.
 This made me very happy as this was another favorite sketch of mine as a child.
 I don't know if it's the character unknowingly waiting for everyone to leave the room to shine makes me love this so much or if it's the fact that the character seems to stumble into perfection.
 Either way, I love it still.

 - Howard Shore and His All Nurse Band play a song for Lily Tomlin to sing to and I spot Paul Shaffer's first appearance on the show.

 - Oh my god, this is the third time out of six episodes that they've played the same exact fake commercial for arthritis pills called Triopenin, which wasn't even funny the first time.

 - LAND SHARK!!!
-It was interesting at the end of this sketch because Belushi jokes that he "turned down working on Cuckoo's Nest for this" which is one of my favorite movies and interesting to hear a contemporary actor praise the movie in that way at the time it came out.
+It was interesting at the end of this sketch because Belushi jokes that he "turned down working on Cuckoo's Nest for this" which is one of my favorite movies, making it interesting to hear a contemporary actor praise the film in that way at the time it came out.